 Beginning January 1, 2020, a series of major criminal justice reforms will take effect in New York.
 Among other areas, the legislation passed in April, 2019, provides sweeping changes to New York's discovery rules and reshapes its bail process.
-NACDL has long advocated for reform in these areas and, as part of New Yorkers United for Justice, a coalition of numerous leading nonprofit organizations advocating for a more fair and humane criminal justice system in New York, NACDL and its state affiliate, the New York State Association of Criminal Defense Lawyers (NYSACDL), and others, worked to help bring about meaningful improvements to New York’s criminal justice system.
+NACDL has long advocated for reform in these areas along with its state affiliate, the New York State Association of Criminal Defense Lawyers (NYSACDL), and worked to help bring about meaningful improvements to New York’s criminal justice system.
 Read NACDL's Press Release for more information.

 Building on the historic work done together in support of ClemencyProject 2014, in 2017, NACDL and Families Against Mandatory Minimums (FAMM), with support from the Foundation for Criminal Justice (FCJ) partnered to create a state-focused clemency initiative.
 The first state to sign on was New York.
 Working with the governor's office to identify inmates seeking clemency, the Project's volunteer lawyers are trained and supported to assist eligible inmates present their petitions, helping those who have worked hard at rehabilitation have a second chance.

 Learn more about NACDL’s commitment to the restoration of rights after conviction.